CCTV Storm & Sewer Line Inspection Services in Oregon

 CCTV inspection shows what is happening inside the pipe, but only when the camera has a clear path.
 Sediment, grease, roots, sludge, scale, and debris can block the view and hide cracks, offsets, infiltration, low spots, and other defects.

-Drain line jetting clears the flow path before inspection, helping the camera capture a more complete view of pipe walls, joints, and structural conditions.
-For lines with recurring backups, poor flow, or unknown conditions, Mid-State can clean, inspect, and provide NASSCO-certified, PACP-coded documentation as a single coordinated service.
+Drain line jetting can remove accumulated material before inspection, helping the camera capture a more complete view of accessible pipe walls, joints, connections, and visible defects.
+For lines with recurring backups, restricted flow, or unknown conditions, Mid-State can coordinate jetting, CCTV inspection, and PACP-coded reporting during the same service visit when site conditions and scheduling allow.

 Mid-State vacuum excavation truck and CCTV inspection vehicle performing storm drain cleaning and underground pipe camera inspection.